 How to apply

-We will be accepting applications for our 2022 Summer Associate Program beginning June 1, 2021.
-Please email your resume and transcript to email@example.com.
+We are now accepting applications for our 2022 Summer Associate Program.
+Please email your resume and transcript to firstname.lastname@example.org.

 What to expect

 Real work: As a summer associate, you’ll work closely with partners and associates on significant cases and transactions that involve complex legal issues and well-known companies and financial institutions.
 As a new team member, you will be fully integrated and receive the same level of responsibility as any first- or second-year associate.
 You will draft documents, participate in conference calls, go to client meetings and court, possibly travel on client business, and conduct meaningful research – work that is of value to our clients and to the firm.

 A program tailored to your needs: Unique to Davis Polk, two junior associates, one corporate and one litigation, work full-time as the summer program coordinators and are tasked with ensuring that each summer associate receives a range of work assignments and has a fulfilling summer experience overall.
 The summer coordinators will meet with you to discuss your practice areas of interest and any other personal or professional goals you have for the summer, and will continue to meet with you regularly throughout the program.

 Professional development: We offer over 20 formal training sessions throughout the summer program, including department and practice area overviews, corporate and tax immersion programs, and partner, associate and alumni profiles.
 These overviews and training sessions are designed to introduce you to the work and career paths available to you at the firm, and you are encouraged to take on assignments from any of our practice areas.

 Mentoring: You will be matched with both a partner mentor and an associate liaison who will introduce you to the firm and provide ongoing professional guidance.